305 McGregory Hall

-We build and test adaptive online tutoring systems that teach students how to engage in productive civil discourse and recognize their own biases.
-We use these tutoring systems to research how political beliefs impact our abliity to think rationally about an argument's validity, and believe an intelligent computer agent might be able to help us recognize and mitigate the cognitive biases that reinforce information bubbles and political tribalism.
+I build and test AI-driven instructional systems that teach students how to engage in productive civil discourse and recognize their own biases.
+I use these instructional tools to research how political beliefs impact our ability to think rationally about an argument's validity, and believe an intelligent computer agent might be able to help us recognize and mitigate the cognitive biases that reinforce information bubbles and political tribalism.

 Allegheny College, 2009-2013

 |Data Analysis:||Python (Pandas, Scikit-learn, Statsmodels, Scipy, Gensim), R, Matlab, SPSS, VBA|